How to Stop Chrome from Automatically Redirecting to https

 According to Google Chrome, an HSTS is HTTP Strict Transport Security—a way for sites to elect to always use HTTPS.

-Deleting domain security policies in Chrome
+domain security policies

 Scroll down to "Delete domain security policies" and enter the root domain that's causing you issues.
 For example, I entered howchoo.com to prevent the domain from automatically redirecting to https.